ITLimJiaWei/ID-ASG-2/README.md

 2. As someone who is new to Star Wars, I would wish for a simplistic web design so I am able to grasp what is trending at the moment but also for a way to research the lore and history of older characters so I am not missing out on anything.

 Judging from these views, my website should be kept up to date, contain past history of Star Wars characters and have a simplitic and intuitive design.
 I also intend to make SWiki both desktop and mobile friendly.
-I have created wireframes for both Desktop and Mobile views for an optimal experience
+I have created wireframes for both Desktop and Mobile views for an optimal experience.

+I was sure to keep my code well documented, especially my style.css file because it is quite lengthy and contains all the CSS for every page in SWiki.
+This is so if anyone else were to view my work, they would be able to understand the purpose of that section of code easily.

 UPDATE: 28/12/2020: I decided to include images representaing old Star Wars characters and also new ones to appeal to a wider audience.